 I think one of the key moments was choosing the right career, the fact that I chose a path that excites me.
-When I finished my PhD, I tried to take the time to look where I would like to ao next and what fields excited me.
+When I finished my PhD, I tried to take the time to look where I would like to go next and what fields excited me.
 It's sometimes hard to keep your motivation up in science, especially academia, where you're measured by the publications you produce or the grants you bring in.
 So, that was one of the key moments, to basically get the career I want to go into.
 The small awards and grants and also the publications that came after that were really good for me.

-scientists or dental professionals considering a career in research?
+What advice would you give to other scientists or dental professionals considering a career in research?